Yes, There Will Be a U.S. Infrastructure Bank

 And true, during the Clinton Administration (thanks to Al Gore), an effort was made to build a national broadband system — via surcharges on people’s landline, cellular and cable bills.

-Does anyone need a reminder that, well over a decade later, we’re still at it, particularly when it comes to cell phone technology?
-The complaints about shaky 3G coverage even within the Washington, D.C., area are stunning reminders about how much is still to be done, especially when compared to the wireless data networks in places such as South Korea.
+Does anyone need a reminder that, two decades later, Americans are still trying to get the job done?, The complaints about shaky cellphone coverage even within the Washington, D.C., area are stunning reminders about how much is still to be done.
+This is especially clear when compared to the wireless data networks in countries such as South Korea.

-Many Americans might be surprised to hear that this state of affairs leaves China’s top leaders concerned that the United States is falling too far behind, simply because its political system has such a hard time bringing about rational, long-term policy decisions.
+Many Americans might be surprised to hear that this state of affairs leaves China’s top leaders concerned that the United States is falling too far behind.
+Why do they worry?
+Because the U.S. political system has such a hard time bringing about rational, long-term policy decisions.

-These leaders know that the fates of the United States and China are joined at the hip.
-With over $1 trillion in U.S. Treasury holdings, the Chinese government has a vested interest in the future performance of the United States.
+China’s leaders know that the fates of the United States and China are joined at the hip.
+With nearly $1 trillion in U.S. Treasury holdings, the Chinese government has a vested interest in the future performance of the United States.

-A country eating its seed corn by not investing enough in public infrastructure and instead relying on the inherent “wisdom” of private investors is a cause for concern.
+To be sure, a country where half the body politic eats its seed corn by not investing enough in public infrastructure and instead relies on the inherent “wisdom” of private investors is a cause for concern.

 At the same time, the Chinese feel that they cannot in good conscience invest in more Treasury paper.
 What’s the point, they ask, in funding a defense budget the United States could not otherwise afford — or bankrolling cash-flow deficits in the Social Security accounts of the baby boom generation?

-Given all that, China’s leaders must be pondering a truly revolutionary thought: How about using their dollar-denominated funds to capitalize an Infrastructure Bank for the United States (IBUS), as well as underwriting many of its upcoming investment projects?
+Given all that, China’s leaders must be pondering a truly revolutionary thought: How about using their dollar-denominated funds to capitalize a National Infrastructure Development Bank for the United States (NIDB), as well as underwriting many of its upcoming investment projects?

 At first glance, such a step would seem a heretical move for China’s still-communist leaders.
 However, today’s alliances are no longer so much a matter of ideology, but of cash-flow recycling and balance sheet optimization.